The Jamneshan-Tao conjecture for finite abelian groups of bounded rank: Introduction

-\begin{remark} In the bounded-rank setting, there is a subcase consisting of any infinite family $\mc{F}$ of finite abelian groups of rank at most $R$ with the additional property that every prime $p$ divides the order of only \emph{finitely} many groups in $\mc{F}$.
-An inverse theorem confirming the Jamneshan--Tao conjecture for any such family $\mc{F}$ is obtained by straightforward adaptations of previous literature (see \cite[Remark 1.11]{CSinverse}).
-The strictly more general Theorem \ref{thm:bndrankinv-intro} does not follow from such prior work, a central reason being that the type of nilspaces that emerge in this setting (see Definition \ref{def:quasitoral} below) was not sufficiently analyzed previously. \end{remark} Our proof of Theorem \ref{thm:bndrankinv-intro} can be divided into two main steps.

-The first step consists in applying the inverse theorem \cite[Theorem 5.2]{CSinverse} and showing that, in the bounded-rank setting, the resuling nilspace is what we call a \emph{quasitoral} nilspace.
-(All the following basic terminology from nilspace theory is recalled in Section \ref{sec:prelims} below.)
+The first step in the proof consists in applying the general inverse theorem mentioned in the previous subsection, namely \cite[Theorem 5.2]{CSinverse}, and showing that, in the bounded-rank setting, the resulting nilspace is what we call a \emph{quasitoral} nilspace.
+To define these nilspaces, let us first recall that every $k$-step compact nilspace $\ns$ determines corresponding \emph{structure groups} $\ab_i(\ns)$, $i\in [k]$, which are compact abelian groups (see Definition \ref{def:structgps}).
+We say that $\ns$ is \emph{compact finite-rank} ( \textsc{cfr}) if the dual groups $\wh{\ab_i(\ns)}$ are all finitely generated (see Definition \ref{def:CFR}).
+In particular, a \textsc{cfr} nilspace $\ns$ is \emph{toral} if its structure groups are all tori, i.e.\ groups of the form $\mb{R}^n/\mb{Z}^n$ for some $n\in \mb{Z}_{\geq 0}$ (see \cite[\S 2.9.1]{Cand:Notes2}).